jonnew/ONIX/oepcie/Specification.md

   the COBS encoded ACK or NACK packets must be passed to the signal stream.

 #### Data input channel (32-bit, asynchronous, read-only)
-    - High-bandwidth communication channel from firmware to host.
-    - FIFO is filled with untyped data once per master clock cycle
-    - Packet size is determined by the attached device IDs and the device Data Map
+The _data input_ channel provides high bandwidth communication from the FPGA firmware to the host computer using direct memory access (DMA) via calls to `oe_read_frame`.
+From the host's perspective, its behavior is equivalent to a read-only, blocking UNIX named pipe with the exception that data can only be read on 32-bit, instead of 8-bit, boundaries.
+Read-frames are pushed into the data input channel at a rate dicated by the FPGA firmware.
+It is incumbent on the host to call `oe_read_frame` fast enought to prevent buffer overflow.
+At the time of this writing, the data input buffer occupies a 512 MB segment of kernal RAM.
+Increased bandwidth demands will nessestate the creation of a user-space buffer.
+This change will have no effect on the API.

-#### TODO: Data output channel (32-bit, asynchronous, write-only)
+#### Data output channel (32-bit, asynchronous, write-only)
-    - High-bandwidth  communication channel from host to firmware
-    - FIFO is filled with untyped data once per master clock cycle
+The _data output_ channel provides high bandwidth communication from the host computer to the FPGA firmware using DMA via calls to `oe_write_frame`.
+From the host's perspective, its behavior is equivalent to a write-only, blocking UNIX named pipe with the exception that data can only be read on 32-bit, instead of 8-bit, boundaries.
+Its performance characteristics are largely identical to the data input channel.

 # `liboepcie` API Specification